nrobinson2000/sparkbot/PCB/README.md

 #PCB
-######This directory contains all of the Fritzing PCB files, concept designs, and PDF images of all o the SparkBot PCBs.
+######This directory contains all of the Fritzing PCB files, concept designs, and PDF images of all the SparkBot PCBs.

+* SparkBot_PCB_Main: This is the Main Spark Photon shield PCB.
+* SparkBot_PCB_Others: These are the other PCBs used for SparkBot.
+They include the I/O PCB for attaching additional components, 2 Button + RGB PCBs for the hands, and the RGB PCB for the head.